iaroslav-ai/iaroslav-ai.github.io/_posts/2015-9-13-Local-minimum-is-not-a-problem-for-Deep-Learning.md

 ---
 layout: post
-title: Local minimum\: not a problem for Deep Learning
+title: Local minimum&#58; not a problem for Deep Learning
 ---

 A local minimum problem, associated with training of neural networks, is frequently viewed as a their serous drawback.
 In this post I argue why with proper initialization and popular choices of neuron types this problem does not affect much quality of local minimum.